 With the new year, the team size grew to 64 members, and the leadership team grew to 14 members.
 This growth allowed for deeper development of subteams, with the Mechanical Design subteam and the Control Systems and Programming subteam both growing to 9 students each.
 For the 2020 Star Wars-themed challenge, Infinite Recharge, the team designed, manufactured, assembled and programmed their new robot, Mandi, named for the Star Wars Mandalorian.
 The team planned to compete at both Central Valley and Monterey Bay Regionals.
-Unfortunately the Coronavirus interrupted those plans, but the team is looking forward to competing with Mandy in the next season.
+Unfortunately the Coronavirus interrupted those plans, but the team hopes to compete with Mandi in the next season.

 Robot Name: Mandi

 The leadership team grew to 12 students to accommodate the continuing increase in team membership, now up to 55 students.
 Led by co-Captains Anjali Sinha and Samantha Yang, the leadership team worked hard to keep the team organized and focused to build their new robot, Nebula, for the Deep Space game.
 At Central Valley Regional in Fresno, CA, the team was chosen as first pick by the 6th seeded alliance, Team 5461 - V.E.R.N., with Team 766 - M.A.
 Bears, and played through the quarter-finals.
 The team also earned the Spirit Award!
 At Silicon Valley Regional in San Jose, CA, the team achieved a rank of 24 out of 59 teams.
 Additionally, Safety Captain Neha Rachapudi (Class of 2021) was named Safety Star of the Day by Underwriters Laboratories at both competitions!

 During the off-season, the team competed at Capital City Classic and MadTown Throwdown.
 At CCC, the team gained valuable experience in competition